codigosh/Kashboard/SECURITY.md

 While **Lastboard** is open-source, the `lastboard-updater-proxy` repository is kept private for the following security reasons:

 * **Credential Protection:** The proxy manages a high-limit GitHub Personal Access Token (PAT).
 Keeping the repo private prevents token theft and unauthorized access to our organization's resources.
-* **Infrastructure Integrity:** It prevents "Resource Exhaustion" or DDoS attacks by hiding the internal logic of our deployment on Oracle Cloud.
+* **Infrastructure Integrity:** It ensures a stable service by protecting the internal logic of our deployment on Oracle Cloud from external interference.
-* **Abuse Prevention:** It ensures that our server resources are used exclusively to serve **Lastboard** users and not hijacked by third parties.
+* **Resource Optimization:** It ensures that our server resources are used exclusively to serve **Lastboard** users, preventing unauthorized third-party usage.

-### Transparency & Privacy
+### 🔍 Transparency & Privacy
 Even though the infrastructure code is private, we maintain total transparency regarding its behavior:

 * **No Tracking:** The proxy does not store IP addresses, user identifiers, or any telemetry data.
-* **No Modification:** The service only filters official release metadata from GitHub.
-It never modifies the download URLs or the binaries.
+* **No Modification:** The service only filters official release metadata from GitHub to provide the best update path.
+It never modifies download URLs or binaries.
 * **Verified Source:** All updates served are fetched directly from the official `CodigoSH/Lastboard` repository.

 ### Reporting a Vulnerability